Potat0SSack/rarsenal/README.md

-# rarsenal
+# Rarsenal: Random Arsenal Deathmatch

-Rarsenal is like a regular deathmatch, except there are randomly spawning weapons
+Rarsenal is like a regular deathmatch, **except there are randomly spawning weapons**